pablolizardo/pablolizardo/README.md

 ## Skills and Experience
 * ⚛ React + 📱 React Native + ▲ NextJS
 * 🏎 Node / Express || 🐘 PHP / Laravel
-* 🔋 mySQL, MongoDB
+* 🔋 mySQL, MongoDB, Prisma DB, SQLite
-* 🕷 Python / Django + BeautifulSoup
+* 🕷 Python, Cheerio, BeautifulSoup
-* 💻 HTML, CSS, JS, TypeScript!
+* 💻 HTML, CSS, JS, TypeScript
-* Also Vue, Ionic :S, GraphQL, SOAP
+* Also Vue, Ionic :S, GraphQL, SOAP, REST API

-- 🔭 I’m currently working at Aerolab.co as a Full Stack Deveveloper
+- 🔭 I’m currently working at Globant as a Software Engineer
 - 🌱 I’m also learning about the Space and Rocket Ships!
 An awesome side project is coming!
 - 🔙 Flamboyant Paradise, Orchid Films, TVFuego, BitFilms, Encuadre, Ponup
 - ⛪️ I believe in God, above all the things, he guide my way and makes me so happy and grateful